yu-ming-chen/tp/docs/UserGuide.md

 Use this command to filter through your budgets by using keywords.
 NUSave will display all budgets whose title matches the entered keyword/key phrase.

- > ⚠ **You should not use this command if main page is empty**.
+ > ⚠ You should not use this command if main page is empty.
 This is because there are no budgets created yet.
  > You can only find a budget if there are already existing budgets!

 Format: `find WORD`